RobertCraigie/craigie.dev/posts/url-shortener.md

 {!./src_examples/prisma-flask-url-shortener/schema.prisma! lines=13-18}
 ```

-The ID field will be automatically filled in by Prisma and we'll then pass this value to [hashids](https://hashids.org/) which will return a string like "3kTMd".
+The ID field will be automatically filled in by Prisma and we'll then pass this value to [hashids](https://hashids.org/) which will then give us a string like "3kTMd".

 ```prisma highlight=2
 {!./src_examples/prisma-flask-url-shortener/schema.prisma! lines=13-18}
 ```

-TODO
+We're going to use this field on a stats page showing when the redirect URL was created

 ```prisma highlight=3
 {!./src_examples/prisma-flask-url-shortener/schema.prisma! lines=13-18}